siyavyas/nba-predictive-modeling/README.md

 ## Next Steps

+1. Enhance the feature engineering to add more variation to the predictions -- Regression predictions lack diversity due to limited feature variation for upcoming games.
+To improve this, we could add opponent strength features or other contextual information.
-1. Implement incremental learning pipeline
+2. Implement incremental learning pipeline
-2. Set up automated updates for current season
+3. Set up automated updates for current season
-3. Create prediction accuracy tracking system
+4. Create prediction accuracy tracking system

 ## Notes